barbajs/barba/README.md

 It helps reducing the delay between your pages, minimizing browser HTTP requests and enhancing your user's web experience.

-> This is beta version, use it at your own risks! 😱<br>
+> This is beta version, use it at your own risks! 😱
 > Thanks in advance for reporting bugs. #sharethelove 😊
 >
 > [Looking for v1?](https://barba.js.org/v1) 👈